fotism23/Maze/README.md

 # Installation.
 This game does not require any sort of software installation in order to run.
-The binary releases are available at the repository Realease section.
+The binary releases are available at the repository Release section.
 In order to run the game you need a .maz file provided with the release placed at the same directory with the game executable.

 # How to play.